FAQ's for Beach Photography Sessions

 But I'm Not Photogenic..."

-How many images we take depends on you and your family.
-A couples session almost always means more images simply because there are only two people to pose or work with.
-Some families can be very focused and we end up with 350 images for them to choose from out of a 90 min session.
-Other families can be totally chaotic and we barely end up with 75 edited images.
-While we can't promise an exact number, for 2 hr sessions we rarely deliver less than 100 edited images, usually much closer to 200.
+How many images we take depends on you.
+A couples session almost always means more images are taken simply because there are only two people to pose or work with.
+Some families can be very focused and we easily end up with 350 images for them to choose from out of a 90 min session.
+Other families can be totally chaotic and we barely end up with 75.
+While we can't promise an exact number, for 90 minute sessions we rarely have less than 100 edited images, usually much closer to 200.
 It depends largely on how much direction the clients need, the location, the conditions, etc. Our philosophy is to get clients as many quality shots as possible, with as much variety as possible.